Old Dominion Freight Line, Inc. (NASDAQ:ODFL) Shares Sold by State of Alaska Department of Revenue

 Old Dominion Freight Line Announces Dividend

-The business also recently declared a quarterly dividend, which was paid on Wednesday, December 20th.
-Stockholders of record on Wednesday, December 6th were given a $0.40 dividend.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, December 20th.
+Investors of record on Wednesday, December 6th were given a $0.40 dividend.
 The ex-dividend date of this dividend was Tuesday, December 5th.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 0.39%.
-Old Dominion Freight Line’s dividend payout ratio (DPR) is presently 14.23%.
+This represents a $1.60 annualized dividend and a yield of 0.39%.
+Old Dominion Freight Line’s payout ratio is 14.23%.

 Old Dominion Freight Line Profile